Jesse Litsch: 2007

 On May 15, 2007, Litsch made his Major League debut with the Blue Jays, filling in for the injured Roy Halladay.
 Over 82/3 innings (the most innings pitched by any Blue Jay in his debut), Litsch allowed only four hits, with two walks and one run while recording 21 of his 26 outs via groundouts.
 Litsch became the first Blue Jays pitcher to win his debut since Gustavo Chacín beat the New York Yankees on September 20, 2004.
 As a result of his performance, Litsch made three more starts with the Jays.
-He was demoted back to Double-A after posting a 0–3 record with a 19.62 ERA in those three starts.
+He was demoted to Double-A after posting a 0–3 record with a 19.62 ERA in those three starts.

 After an injury to A. J. Burnett, the Blue Jays recalled Litsch and he started against Boston on July 15, 2007.
 He yielded one run on nine hits over 62/3 innings with two strikeouts and one walk, defeating Josh Beckett and the Boston Red Sox 2–1.

 He came home to Tampa Bay on July 31, pitching 62/3 scoreless innings, giving up seven hits while walking one and striking out two.
 Litsch finished his first year in the majors 7–9 with a 3.89 ERA and 50 K/36 BB over 20 starts.

 2008–2010

 On May 24, 2008, the same day that Litsch pitched his first complete game and shutout, he also surpassed Jimmy Key's former franchise record by pitching 38 consecutive innings without walking a batter (Key's former mark was 34 1/3).
 In 2008, he threw cutters 43.4% of the time, the highest rate in the majors.
-Litsch would finish the 2008 season with a record of 13–9, a 3.58 ERA, and 99 strikeouts.
+Litsch finished the 2008 season with a record of 13–9, a 3.58 ERA, and 99 strikeouts.

 On April 14, 2009, he was sent to the 15-day DL because of a right forearm strain.
 On June 9, it was announced that Litsch would undergo season-ending Tommy John surgery.
 He made his first major league start since surgery on June 13, 2010 against the Colorado Rockies.
 Litsch struggled against the Rockies in his return from injury.
 He lasted only 21/3 innings and allowed seven runs on nine hits.

 He regained his previous form in his next start against the San Francisco Giants on June 19 by going seven solid innings, allowing three hits in a 3-0 win.